Grant Role-Based Access in SQL¶

 - FlinkAdmin: Grant the FlinkAdmin role to a user account to enable full access to Flink resources in an environment.
 The FlinkAdmin role is bound at the environment level.

 - FlinkDeveloper: Grant the FlinkDeveloper role to a user account to enable limited access to Flink resources in an environment.
 It should be given to users who run Flink statements but don’t manage compute pools.
-The FlinkDeveloper role can be bound at both the environment and compute-pool level.
+The FlinkDeveloper role is bound at the environment level.

 - Assigner: Grant the Assigner role to a user account that needs a role binding on a service account to run Flink statements with a service principal.